estobert/stobert-website/_pages/people.md

 **Mary-Emma Barnhill** is completing an i-Cureus fellowship in the SPIRL lab, looking at how pronounceable passwords can be designed to be more memorable.

-**Svetlana Dobrynina** is working on a Masters of HCI.
-Her thesis research is examining users' mental models of password managers.

 **Clarissa Fernandes** is completing her Bachelor of Computer Science.
 For her honours project in computer science, she conducted a survey inquiring about users' preparations for handling their digital legacies.

 **Kalumbu Kasaji** is an undergraduate student in computer science.
 She completed a Dean's Summer Research Internship in the SPIRL lab, and is continuing work on a graphical password project.